alanbarnett/ptheme/README.md

 It is not yet multi-shell compatible, but I imagine that it could be.
 I would need to write a prompt file and possibly also a theme file for the other shells, or look into ways to make the theme files work for any shell.

+**UPDATE:** I've been thinking about different ways to make the themes shell agnostic, and I've also learned how to do something similar to `PROMPT_COMMAND` in `zsh`, so hopefully these things collide soon.
+There is a working alpha test with `zsh`, and it should be more integrated soon!

 ## Installation